Guidance for clinical faculty on the PPACA "sunshine provisions"

 How to prepare for the Open Payments process

 "Payments,” including both cash transactions and transfers of value (such as meals or sponsored travel), that exceed $10.
 Manufacturers also must report aggregate payments to a single payee over $100 in a calendar year.
 Payments are reported in the following categories:

 - Compensation for services other than consulting, including serving as faculty or as a speaker at a non-CME event

 - Food and beverage (except when provided buffet-style, at large-scale events where the recipients are not identified)

 - Travel and lodging

-- Charitable contributions (e.g., if in lieu of payment you direct that your compensation be paid to a charitable organization)
+- Charitable contributions (e.g., if in lieu of compensation, your earnings be paid to a charitable organization)

 - Royalties or licenses

 - Current or prospective ownership or investment interest